cloudmesh-community/fa18-523-60/paper/paper.md

 #### Installation

-Prior to be able to exploit the benefits of Python and MongoDB symultaneously, the PyMongo distribution must be installed using *pip*.
+Prior to being able to exploit the benefits of Python and MongoDB simultaneously, the PyMongo distribution must be installed using *pip*.
 To install it on all platforms, the following command should be used [@api-mongodb-com-installation]: